rbelling/vuejs-gilt/docs/presentation.md

 ---
 ## What's next?

+* Designer CLP
+* web-search
+* sales listing page

 ### Gilt admin tool
 The admin tool at Gilt would greatly benefit from a do-over.
-With Vue, we could gradually refactor certain components, without having to redo the whole thing from scratch at one time.
+We could incrementally refactor certain components.

-Thanks to directives, it would be really easy to create tables and other repetitive layout elements that we have there.
+Thanks to directives, it would be really easy to create **tables** and other repetitive layout elements that we have there.

 ###Trusted marketplace for Vue components